-UK gilts can be an attractive investment option because they are very secure, reflecting the fact that the British government has an excellent credit rating.
+UK gilts can be an attractive investment option because they are very secure, reflecting the fact that the British government has never failed to make an interest or principal payment when they are due.
 The demand for government bonds can increase in periods of economic uncertainty and geopolitical risk, with the popularity of this investment leading to an increase in the price of gilts and a fall in their yields.
 The demand for gilts can also be driven by market expectations.
 For example, if the market anticipates that the central bank is going to announce expansionary monetary policy measures like quantitative easing, demand for these assets can grow, leading to an increase in the price of bonds and a fall in their yield.
 If you are interested in additional information about gilts that is not already covered in this release, please visit the UK Debt Management Office or Bank of England.